Current status: Closed

 The government welcomes the perspectives of all Canadians interested in matters related to copyright and AI.

-Canadians are invited to submit their feedback through an online questionnaire.
-The consultation also involves roundtables with a diverse group of stakeholders with expertise and experience in this area, including those involved in the creative industries and in AI development.
+Canadians were invited to submit their feedback through an online questionnaire.
+The consultation also involved roundtables with a diverse group of stakeholders with expertise and experience in this area, including those involved in the creative industries and in AI development.

 Discussion document